libercoinproject/LMessage/docs/contribute.dir/develop.dir/opsec.rst

 Cleaning history
 ----------------

- * Tell your browser not to store BitMessage addresses
+ * Tell your browser not to store LMessage addresses
  * Microsoft Office seems to offer the ability to define sensitive informations types.
 If browsers don't already they may in the future.
 Consider adding `BM-\w{x..y}`.